natron2000/LLM_10K_MADS/README.md

 4. Run through model_comparisons.ipynb to generate visuals of comparisons used in report<br />
 5. Run ChromaDB_Analysis.ipynb to produce comparison files <br />
     *Will need to ensure file paths match up to the correct filepaths produced by cap_3_down.py and create_alt_vector_stores.ipynb*

+## Data Access

+List of SP500 companies came from iShares by BlackRock: https://www.ishares.com/us SEC Filings came from the SEC-API by D2V https://sec-api.io/